-We live on a farm in the countryside where we have plenty of room for our dogs and puppies to run and play, enjoying fresh air and exercise every day.
+We live on a farm in the countryside in northern Sweden where we have plenty of room for our dogs and puppies to run and play, enjoying fresh air and exercise every day.
 A lot of time and effort have gone into providing them with safe and spacious outdoor facilities but it has all been worthwhile since we believe that dogs who are able to stay active during the day, are happier and healthier than dogs who spend most of their time confined to their pens.
 Since Marit manages her company from home one of us is always present to supervise their activities and make sure each dog gets his fair share of playtime and individual attention.

 GROOMING & CARE